erwandy92/MovieCatalogueUIUX/README.md

 # MovieCatalogueUIUX

-Movie Catalogue UI/UX is completed for the 2nd project of an online course "Menjadi Android Developer Expert (MADE)" by Dicoding.
+Movie Catalogue UI/UX is completed for the 2nd and 4th projects of an online course "Menjadi Android Developer Expert (MADE)" by Dicoding.
 This project is an updated version of the 1st project [Movie Catalogue](https://github.com/erwandy92/Movie-Catalogue).

-The updated version, added:
+##Project:
+###2nd Project
 1. Navigation Drawer
    - Home
    - Search